 Facilitator for the Rangatiratanga Principle

-He also is the Canterbury / Waitaha PPTA Regional Secretary, sits on the CDTT (Canterbury Digital Technology Teachers) committee; while also consulting and is an occasional guest speaker to SCIE101 with the University of Canterbury | Te Whare Wānanga o Waitaha.
+He also is the Waitaha Canterbury PPTA Regional Secretary, and has sat on the CDTT (Canterbury Digital Technology Teachers) committee.
 He is also a co-author of the published research paper “Belonging and adjustment for LGBTQ+ and non-LGBTQ+ students during the social transition to university”.
 He received the Asia New Zealand Foundation Advocate for Inclusion and Diversity Award at the Canterbury Youth Awards in 2018.

 He embraces change and enjoys the work he does with TENZ.
 TENZ is at the leading edge of change in Aotearoa Technology Education, particularly with the work Hamish and the team are involved in with the NCEA Change Package, Curriculum Refresh, and Reform of Vocational Education.